Skip to main content

 Mistake 1: Assuming everything is in there

 The quadratic formula is NOT in the booklet.
 Neither are basic differentiation or integration rules.
-Don’t lose easy marks by searching for something that isn’t there.
+Don’t lose easy marks by searching for something that doesn’t exist.

 Mistake 2: Not understanding when to use a formula

-The booklet gives you the formula for integration by parts, but it won’t tell you when integration by parts is the right method to use.
+The booklet gives you the formula for integration by parts, but it won’t tell you when integration by parts is the right method.
 That’s why understanding concepts matters as much as knowing formulas.

 Mistake 3: Misreading formulas under pressure

 Exam pressure leads to errors.
-Students mix up similar-looking formulas (e.g., binomial distribution mean vs variance) or misread subscripts.
+Students mix up similar-looking formulas — binomial distribution mean vs variance is a classic — or misread subscripts.
 Slow down when referencing the booklet.

 Mistake 4: Wasting time looking up basic formulas

-If you’re flipping to the booklet to find the quadratic formula or the formula for the area of a circle, you’re losing precious time.
+If you’re flipping pages to find the quadratic formula or the area of a circle, you’re haemorrhaging time.
 Commit fundamental formulas to memory.

 Mistake 5: Forgetting to use the statistical tables

-The back of the formula booklet contains Z-tables and other statistical tables.
+The back of the booklet contains Z-tables and other statistical tables.
 Many students forget these exist and try to work out probabilities manually.
-Use the tables – they’re there to save you time.
+Use the tables.
+They’re there to save you time.

 How to Memorise What’s Not in the Booklet

 You can’t rely on the formula booklet for everything.
-Here’s how to memorise the essentials:
+Here’s what actually works:

 Create a Formula Sheet

-Write out all the formulas NOT in the booklet on a single A4 page.
-Organise by topic (pure, stats, mechanics).
+Write out all the formulas NOT in the booklet on a single A4 page, organised by topic — pure, stats, mechanics.
 Keep this sheet visible on your desk while revising.

 Use Active Recall

 Cover your formula sheet and write out as many formulas as you can remember.
-Check what you missed, then try again.
+Check what you missed.
+Try again.
 Repeat until you can recall them all without help.

 Apply Formulas in Context

 Memorising formulas in isolation doesn’t work.
-Do past paper questions that require you to use each formula.
-The more you apply a formula, the better you’ll remember it.
+It’s arguably counterproductive — you learn what the formula looks like without learning when to use it.
+Do past paper questions that require each formula.
+The more you apply it, the better you’ll remember it.

 Test Yourself Regularly

 Quiz yourself on key formulas before every revision session.
 Use flashcards, apps like Anki, or simply write them out from memory.
-Spaced repetition is far more effective than cramming.
+Spaced repetition beats cramming every single time.

 Strategies for Different A-Level Maths Papers